AnthonyANI/certbot-epik-dns-hook/README.md

 You'll need to get your [Epik API signature](https://registrar.epik.com/account/api-settings/) by adding an IP address from which you'll use this script.
 This will be used to query, modify, and remove the DNS TXT records for your domains being used with `certbot`.
+> [!IMPORTANT]
+> While this hook works with IPv6, Epik's API only supports IPv4 at this time.
+The hook will attempt to use IPv4 first where possible.

 This script has been tested with the following versions: